Vital-Fernandez/FiCUS/README.md

 The existence of this code has been possible thanks to the major role of involvement played by Sophia Flury (see [Flury et al. 2025](https://ui.adsabs.harvard.edu/abs/2025ApJ...985..128F/abstract)) and Beryl Hovis-Afflerbach (see [Hovis-Afflerbach et al. 2025](https://ui.adsabs.harvard.edu/abs/2025A%26A...697A.239H/abstract)).
 Special thanks to John Chisholm and Calum Hawcroft for guidance and fruitful discussions.
 Credit to Macarena Garcia del Valle for such an original name.

 ## Change Log
-    [27.08.2025]: release of a new FiCUS version, including the stripped stars models.
+    [27.08.2025]: release of a new version of FiCUS, including the stripped stars models.
     [27.11.2024]: 2Zsun entry missing in `Z_dict`, fixing `ficus.py`, line 262; `ficus_script.py`, lines 494, 495, 522.
     [26.11.2024]: replacing typo in the README (Installation section), `git clone` should work now.
     [28.02.2024]: description of beta1200 and beta1200int parameters was missing in `ficus.py`, lines 423, 424.